Rockies Express Pipeline

 The Rockies Express Pipeline is a 1679 mi long high-pressure natural gas pipeline system from the Rocky Mountains of Colorado to eastern Ohio.
 The pipeline system consists of three sections running through eight states.
 It is one of the largest natural gas pipelines ever built in North America.

-History

 The final section of the pipeline was completed on 12 November 2009.